biomunky/newsapi/README.md

 [The News API](https://newsapi.org/) allows you to get breaking news headlines, and search for articles from over 30,000 news sources and blogs.

-**Breaking changes**
+## Breaking changes**

+- Version 0.5.x renames the `Client` struct to `NewsAPIClient`.
+See [examples](examples/) for demonstrated usage.

-Version 0.4.x introduces async fetch.
+- Version 0.4.x introduces async fetch.
 While synchronous functionality is retained, the relevant functions have been renamed.
-Please check [examples/](examples/) for further details.
+Please check [examples](examples/) for further details.
 The core change is `send` has been replaced with `send_async` and `send_sync` for the asynchronous and synchronous variants respectively.

+## Summary

 All you need is an API key to